 As I mentioned above, you can create two year-long U.S. History courses by selecting four or five of the nine U.S. History courses per year.
 I've marked these with asterisks (*) above so they are easy to spot.
 We the People could also be used as a government course, but it works well in the history sequence.
 We the People is the only one of these unit studies that limits the audience to grades 4 through 12.
 Christmas Comes to America is a lighter study that encompasses more than history as it studies the traditions and customs of Christmas in the U.S. It might be appropriate for families to use during the Christmas season for a change of pace.

 The other U.S. History courses don't have to be used in chronological order, but that usually works best.
 You could start year one with Early Settlers, Native America, Revolutionary Ideas, and We the People which together should take about 27 weeks to complete.
 The second year, you would continue with Lewis & Clark, Westward Ho!
 Part I,Westward Ho!
-Part II, Christmas Comes to America, and Civil War which should take about 28 weeks to complete.
+Part II, and Christmas Comes to America which should take about 21 weeks to complete.
 If you have younger students, you could add Lewis & Clark to your first year, saving We the People for the second year.
 Even though structured lessons do not fill up 30 or more weeks of a school year, extra reading and activities from the lessons can easily fulfill any requirements since you won't be able to use everything that is suggested.

 Each history study directs students to create a History Timeline Notebook where they will record information and make drawings to highlight key events and people.
 The History Timeline Notebook helps students understand chronological relationships, especially if you use the studies out of order.

 Almost all of the recommended reading resources are secular, but at least one of those for We the People have a Christian outlook.
 Optional resources for We the People such as America's Providential History and resources from Wall Builders promote Christian view.